Wendy Murray

-Wendy Murray (formerly Wendy Murray Zoba, born January 1956) is a prolific writer best known for her books about religion.
+Wendy Murray (formerly Wendy Murray Zoba, born January 1956) is a writer best known for her books about religion.

 Wendy Murray grew up in Chagrin Falls, Ohio and earned a Bachelor of Arts degree from Hiram College, Hiram, Ohio (1980), majoring in religion and graduating magna cum laude.
-She also received membership in Hiram’s Phi Beta Kappa society.
+She also received membership in Hiram's Phi Beta Kappa society.
 She completed a master's degree in theological studies (New Testament) at Gordon-Conwell Theological Seminary, S. Hamilton, Massachusetts, graduating magna cum laude in 1985.